svolain/Philosophers/README.md

 • Philosophers don’t know if another philosopher is about to die.

 • No need to say that philosophers should avoid dying!

-## Compiling and running the program

-The program can be compiled and cleaned with Makefile commands:

-• make

-• make re

-• make clean

-• make fclean

-After compiling program is launched by:

- ./philo number_of_philosophers time_to_die time_to_eat time_to_sleep
-[number_of_times_each_philosopher_must_eat]

-• number_of_philosophers: The number of philosophers and also the number of forks.

-• time_to_die (in milliseconds): If a philosopher didn’t start eating time_to_die milliseconds since the beginning of their last meal or the beginning of the simulation, they die.

-• time_to_eat (in milliseconds): The time it takes for a philosopher to eat.
-During that time, they will need to hold two forks.

-• time_to_sleep (in milliseconds): The time a philosopher will spend sleeping.

-• number_of_times_each_philosopher_must_eat (optional argument): If all
-philosophers have eaten at least number_of_times_each_philosopher_must_eat times, the simulation stops.
-If not specified, the simulation stops when a philosopher dies.